JordanMeijer/JordanMeijer/README.md

 ### Hi there 👋

-I am learning to be a software developer.
+I am learning to be a full stack developer.

 I currently live in Auckland, New Zealand.